 - Click Save.

-Once routing services are configured on the ArcGIS Enterprise portal using one of the three methods mentioned above, you can view an individual routing service URL and service item by clicking the Options button and clicking View routing services details.
+Once routing services are configured in ArcGIS Enterprise using one of the three methods mentioned above, you can view an individual routing service URL and service item by clicking the Options button and clicking View routing services details.
 You can delete routing services from the ArcGIS Enterprise portal by clicking Delete routing services.
-If you configure routing services by updating the ArcGIS Enterprise portal routing utility services URLs, you can directly edit each utility service by clicking the Options button and clicking Edit routing services.
+If you configure routing services by updating ArcGIS Enterprise routing utility services URLs, you can directly edit each utility service by clicking the Options button and clicking Edit routing services.

 If you configure routing services in ArcGIS Enterprise, and later need to update routing services, you can click the Update routing services button and follow the same steps to update routing services in ArcGIS Enterprise.
 You could also delete existing routing services and configure them again from scratch.
 The benefit of doing so is the existing service items and routing services on the ArcGIS Server site are deleted and cleaned.
 If your routing services source is Custom, you only have the Remove routing services option, which only removes the utility services from ArcGIS Enterprise.